Will your Cost of Living Adjustment (COLA) Allow you to Break Even?

 Additional Cost of Living Research you Should do Beforehand

-- Figure out the cost of living adjustment beforehand.
-COLA calculators can be found below.
+- Figure out the cost of living change beforehand.
+Cost of living calculators can be found below.

 - Create a spreadsheet that to figure out your net income or loss compared to your current situation should you decide to make the move.
 It should also factor in how many years you plan to stay in the new job.